Jayesh-Vadnere/IMDB_Movies_Analysis/README.md

 The impact of this problem is significant for movie producers, directors, and investors who want to understand what makes a movie successful to make informed decisions in their future projects.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+## Data Cleaning:<br/>
-Data Cleaning: This step involves preprocessing the data to make it suitable for analysis.
+This step involves preprocessing the data to make it suitable for analysis.
 It includes handling missing values, removing duplicates, converting data types if necessary, and possibly feature engineering.
 The dataset has more than 5000 rows and 28 columns.
 Dataset has following columns:
 Director Name, Director Facebook Likes, Actor 1 Name, Actor 1 Facebook Likes, Actor 2 Name, Actor 2 Name Facebook Likes, Actor 3 Name, Actor 3 Facebook Likes, colour, number of critic for review, duration,